isomerpages/isomerpages-govtech/media/technews/_posts/2022-09-22-three-ways-tech-is-support-alzheimers.md

 What’s more, no special training is needed to administer the test so lay volunteers can be deployed.
 This enables dementia screening to be done much more efficiently and scaled to be proactive.

-About 100 people have tried the drawing test so far and GovTech is seeking volunteers to take part in a study on its effectiveness.
-If you are interested in taking part or getting a family member to try it out, you can sign up [here.](https://form.gov.sg/#!/627cc5dd2177ad00120a2bbb)
+If you are interested in taking part in the test or getting a family member to try it out, you can sign up [here.](https://form.gov.sg/#!/627cc5dd2177ad00120a2bbb)

 ![Project Pensieve!](/images/technews/ProjectPensieve.jpg)